 Among these three, only skeletal muscles can be controlled consciously and enable us to produce body movement, while the function of other two muscle types is regulated by the autonomic nervous system and is absolutely unconscious.
 Histologically, skeletal and cardiac muscle fibers are arranged in a repetitive fashion giving a striped appearance, hence are called striated muscle.
 Smooth muscle does not contain repetitive sarcomeres, thus is non-striated muscle.

-Have a nice start to the muscular system with our articles, video tutorials and quizzes.
+Have a nice start to the muscular system with our articles and video tutorials.

 The cardiovascular system is comprised of the heart and the circulatory system of blood vessels.
 The heart is composed of four chambers; two atria and two ventricles.
 Blood enters the heart through the upper chambers of the left and right atria and exits via the left and right ventricles.
 Heart valves prevent the backflow of blood.